Skip to content

 UK: Flexible but Limited PR Path

-The Graduate Route gives you 2 years (3 for PhD) of unrestricted work rights — any job, any level, any employer.
+The Graduate Route Gives you 2 years (3 for PhD) of unrestricted work rights — any job, any level, any employer.
 No minimum salary, no sponsorship needed.
 It’s the most flexible post-study visa in Europe.

 The limitation: the Graduate Route doesn’t count toward Indefinite Leave to Remain (ILR).
 To stay long-term, you must switch to a Skilled Worker visa (requires employer sponsorship and £38,700+ salary for most roles) and spend 5 years on that route.
 This makes the UK excellent for short-term career building but harder for permanent settlement compared to Canada or Germany.
 See our UK Graduate Route guide.